 You should also pack clothing that mixes and matches so you can create numerous outfits with just five or six items.
 For the most part, you can do this with almost any neutral-colored top or bottom (think grey, black, or khaki).

 One way to do this is to lay out all of the clothes you are thinking about bringing on your trip.
 If you find a few pieces that don’t seem to match the others, it might be best to leave them at home.
-Taking a minimalist, streamlined approach with packing always pays off in the long run.
+Taking a minimalist, streamlined approach to packing always pays off in the long run.

 Make More Space

 There are many innovative ways to create more room in your carry-on, but you’ll want to make sure you choose items that are wrinkle-free.
-For one, you could try rolling your clothes, or tie up your clothes with rubber bands.
+For one, you could try rolling your clothes or tying up your clothes with rubber bands.
 Packing clothing items vertically can also create more space and keep you from digging around in your luggage looking for a certain shirt or pair of pants.

 Be Wary of Toiletries